-- Obtain scripts and distribute to Production Team members as needed; maintain a record of script recipients.
-Expect to have scripts returned at Strike.
+- Distribute scripts to cast, committee heads and production team members as needed; maintain a record of script recipients.

-- Meet with the Director, Admin Producer and Stage Manager to develop a Production Schedule.
-Each person present will set down deadlines for their respective committees.
-When deadlines have been finalised, one of the Producers will enter everything into a calendar, and send it to the others to be proofread.
-Once confirmed, one of the Producers has it printed and circulated to the Production Team and posted in the Club Room.
+- Meet with the director, admin producer and stage manager to develop a production schedule.
+When deadlines have been finalized, the producer will enter everything into a calendar, and send it to the others to be proofread.
+Once confirmed, tech producer will circulate.

-- Select Committee Heads (as listed above), distribute their job descriptions and advise them of their budgets.
+- Select committee heads (as listed above) distribute their job descriptions and advise them of their budgets and deadlines.
 Work with them to ensure each department/committee is adequately staffed.

-- Become familiar with theatre policies and seek clarification from the V.P.
+- Become familiar with theatre policies and safety requirements and seek clarification from the V.P.
 Productions as necessary.

-- Before rehearsals get underway, arrange with the Admin Producer and the Director a first read-through with introductions for all Cast and Crew, followed by a social.
-The V.P.
-Productions (and any other interested Board members) is invited to attend to clarify their position and role in the production.
-At that time, Powerhouse’s policy regarding filming of rehearsals or productions as it applies to this production should be clarified.
+- Before rehearsals get underway, arrange with the admin producer and the director a first read-through with introductions for all cast and crew, followed by a social.
+The Board should also be invited.

-- Contact the Key Master to have keys and codes issued as required for eligible team members.
+- Contact the key master to have keys and codes issued as required for eligible team members.
 24-48 hours is required to allow the codes to be processed.

 - Attend rehearsals as required to familiarize yourself with the overall needs of the play relevant to your areas of responsibility.

-- Ensure that Light/Sound Operators are thoroughly briefed; call them to rehearsals as required in consultation with the Stage Manager.
+- Ensure that light/sound operators are scheduled and called to rehearsals as required in consultation with the stage manager.